Ssnnee/cellotree_web/README.md

 to discuss what you would like to change.
 If you want to contribute, please fork the repository and create a new branch with your changes and submit a pull request.
+Please try at list the make sure the code is working and is buildable.

 ## Todos